last-dev/jdl.io/quotes.md

 active: quotes
 ---

 These are the things I’ve heard and read that help me work, live, and think.
 The things that shape my personality and remind me of the world's triumphs and challenges.
-And, of course, the things that make me smile.
-And they’re all from the pens and lips of those much smarter than I could hope to become.
+Of course, also the things that make me smile.
+They’re all from the pens and lips of those much smarter than I could hope to become.

 <hr>